koajs/cluster/README.md

 # Koa Cluster

-Lightweight, opinionated clustering and domain-based error handling for Koa apps.
+Lightweight, opinionated clustering for Koa apps.
 Use this if you don't want the complexity of other process managers.

 ## Usage